British diaspora in Africa: Zimbabwe

 The ruling white minority in Southern Rhodesia unilaterally declared independence as Rhodesia in 1965 but no provisions were made to incorporate the black African majority as political equals.
-Civil war lasted until 1979, as black nationalists.
+Civil war lasted until 1979, as black nationalists fought against the white-dominated government.

 In 1980, the first democratic general election was held in what was now independent Zimbabwe and the country joined the Commonwealth.
 Subsequently, the country's white population declined sharply – thousands were intimidated, attacked, and driven off their property.
 Because of patterns of discrimination, whites had held the majority of property previously occupied by indigenous groups.
 Charged with abusing human rights and undermining democracy, President Robert Mugabe and other Zimbabwean individuals and entities were subjected to a wide range of economic and political sanctions by the United States and other western nations.

 In 2002 Zimbabwe was suspended from the Commonwealth due to human rights abuses and electoral fraud.
 In 2003, Zimbabwe voluntarily terminated its Commonwealth membership.

 Northern Rhodesia became a separate nation, Zambia.

 South Africa

 White minority rule

-In 1910 four separate British colonies in Southern Africa united to form the Union of South Africa, which was governed as a constitutional monarchy within the British Empire under white minority rule.
-In 1926 the Balfour Declaration ended the oversight from Britain, leading South Africa to become a founding member of the Commonwealth of Nations, as a realm.
+In 1910, the two separate British colonies and two Boer republics in Southern Africa united to form the Union of South Africa, which was governed as a constitutional monarchy within the British Empire under white minority rule.
+In 1926, the Balfour Declaration ended the oversight of the Dominions from Britain, leading South Africa to become a founding member of the Commonwealth of Nations, as a realm.
 Five years later, the Act of the Statute of Westminster formalized this full sovereignty.
 The majority of the British diaspora supported the United Party, led by J. B. M. Hertzog and Jan Smuts, while it was the ruling party between 1934 and 1948, and its various successors up to the Democratic Party, the predecessor of the Democratic Alliance.
 The United Party favoured close relations with the United Kingdom and the Commonwealth, unlike the Nationalists.
-Many of the latter, such as John Vorster, supported Nazi Germany during the Second World War.